TymanWasTaken/cascade/docs/commands.md

 }
 ```

-You then need to create the constructor, which contains the command options like name, aliases, arguments, etc.
+You then need to create the constructor, which contains the command options such as the name, aliases, arguments, etc.
 ```ts
 import { CascadeCommand } from "https://deno.land/x/cascade@1.0.3/mod.ts";